ZackWilde27/Z3dPy/README.md

 ![example](https://github.com/ZackWilde27/Z3dPy/assets/115175938/49541f9d-d88c-491c-934f-5e22b65402b2)

 We'll import the engine and use PyGame for the screen.
-Tkinter version can be found <a>here</a> *hold on, copying link*
+Tkinter version can be found <a href="https://github.com/ZackWilde27/Z3dPy/wiki/Tkinter">here</a>

 ```python
 import z3dpy as zp